Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 However, as with any surgical procedure, you may have questions concerning the potential risks of a breast lift procedure or any complications that could arise.

 The good news is that according to the American Society of Plastic Surgeons, breast lift surgery is a very safe cosmetic procedure with minimal risks.
 Below we address the potential risks, side effects, and rare complications that may accompany a breast lift.

 Breast lift surgery is a cosmetic procedure designed to enhance the shape, firmness, and youthful appearance of the breast as well as elevate them to a more suitable position.

 You may also hear a breast lift be referred to as a mastopexy – a treatment that can reposition and resize the nipple-areolar complex to be in better proportion with the breasts.

-Why is a Breast Lift Done?
+Who a Breast Lift is for

 A mastopexy is often considered if: